EGI-Federation/documentation/content/users/datahub/api/_index.md

 ## Working with PID / Handle

-It\'s possible to mint a Permanent Identifier (PID) for a space or a subdirectory of a space using a handle service (like Handle.net) that is registered in the Onezone (EGI DataHub).
+It's possible to mint a Permanent Identifier (PID) for a space or a subdirectory of a space using a handle service (like Handle.net) that is registered in the Onezone (EGI DataHub).

 Once done, accessing the PID using its URL will redirect to the Onedata share allowing to retrieve the files.

 Prerequisites: access to a Handle service registered in the Onezone.
 See the [Handle Service API documentation](https://onedata.org/#/home/documentation/doc/using_onedata/handle_services.html) for documentation on registering a new Handle service or ask a Onezone administrator to authorize you to use an existing Handle service already